eyonggu/eyonggu.github.io/_posts/2022-02-22-how-kprobe-works.markdown

 layout: post
 title: "How Kprobe works"
 date: 2022-02-22
-categories: Kprobe
+categories: jekyll blogging
 tags: [kprobe]
 ---

 In this article, we will look at how kprobe is implemented in Linux kernel, in particular on X86 architecture.

 ## Kprobe data structure